 A self-portrait has a long tradition in the history of visual arts, but it has reached its greatest development thanks to photography.
 The creation of an image of oneself by oneself offers multiple possibilities, such as the exploration of one’s identity and life history, or the invention of masks and alter egos that reveal dimensions of oneself that remain hidden.
 It is, actually, a way of self-knowledge.

 Rescue the ability to be whoever you want whenever you want.

-Cindy Sherman teaches that people can be and represent whoever we want.
-The image is like a factory of identity, a place where we can tell the truth and be different in every moment.
-Could we do this also in our real life?
+Cindy Sherman teaches us that people can be and represent whoever they want.
+The image is like a factory of identity, a place where we can tell the truth and be different every moment.
+Could we also do this in real life?

 Body image evolves, it is multiple and highly complex.

 At the same time, it contributes to the construction and enrichment of one’s own identity, fostering acceptance and self-esteem.
 What else could we ask for?

 Taking a self-portrait is scary, but there is nothing like facing it, discovering it and fighting it so that fear becomes an ally in our personal knowledge.

 It is important to take a self-portrait at any time in our life.